axilleas/axilleas.github.io/src/pages/2013-gsoc13-gitlab-proposal.md

 - Fedora is one of the bigest open source communities (if not the bigest) so far, with a very strong community base.
-If GitLab were to be supported officially, it would gain much more reputation and set up as the de facto git management system for other orgs that want control over their personal git repositories.
+If GitLab were to be supported officially, it would gain much more reputation and probably  set up as the de facto git management system for other orgs that want control over their personal git repositories.

-- rpm packages.
-"One click install" for Fedora, Red Hat, Centos and other rpm based distros.
+- rpm packages means "One click install" for Fedora, Red Hat, Centos and other rpm based distros.
 Huge profit, as sysadmins will not have to worry about the manual installation process.

-- extra git service for fedorahosted.org.
-I expect many people to switch their git hosting from bare gitweb to GitLab.
+- As an extra git service for fedorahosted.org, I expect many people to switch their git hosting from the bare gitweb to GitLab.
 It will enhance collaboration and make coding more fun as it will be an interactive process.